 Searches should be satisfied within a reasonable time of searching.
 More detail will be added at a later date.
 Details concerning performance of the site under heavy user load will be added as well.

 Logical Database Requirements

 All physics content and graphics will be stored in a relational database.
-More information pertaining to database structure can be found in the Back End requirement document.
+More information pertaining to database structure located in the Back End requirement document.

 Software System Attributes

 Reliability